 Generally speaking, most clinics will not offer a refund policy on the basis of future relapse, as the responsibility for that comes down to the individual.

 Getting Started In Rehab: What Do I Need To Do?

 I’d Like To Start The Programme Immediately; Can I Do That?

 Most clinics can admit a client within 24-48 hrs, pending essential medical checks and a short assessment of suitability, carried out by the clinic's admissions or intake team.

 How Did Abbeycare Get Started Providing Addiction Help?

 It was in 2005 that Abbeycare first started providing treatment for addiction.

 Abbeycare has since grown to become a nationally recognised company and as a provider of rehab treatment.

-Abbeycare's UK clinics have been helping those in Mayfield Park and surrounding Bristol area.
+Abbeycare's UK clinics are available to those in Mayfield Park and Bristol.

 We'll help get things moving.
 Ring us direct, on 01603 513 091.